DIAPOSITIVES (slides) (analog-digital) [Apollo-P82 Index]

 1. Power and room light switching located in the central column.

-2. Empty cable pipes from the center (where the control unit and audio system would be located) to all four corners of the room, and to where the screen was planned to be (however, the screen would finally be installed at the window end of the room where it could be larger, and from where it could be more comfortably viewed).
+2. Empty cable pipes from the center (where the projectors, control unit and audio system would be located) to all four corners of the room, and to where the screen was planned to be (however, the screen would finally be installed at the window end of the room where it could be larger, and from where it could be more comfortably viewed – see photo above).

-3. An open rack to allow development access to all equipment prior to considering a permanent furniture housing.
+3. An open rack to allow development access to all equipment prior to the permanent construction surrounding the central column.

-Note the television – a new colour model, yet good evidence of why slides were a desirable media, and that the effort to create a good viewing installation for them was considered worthwhile !
+Note the television – a new colour CRT model of the time — good evidence of why slides were a desirable media, the best we had.
+And that the effort to create a good viewing installation for them was considered worthwhile.